t0m5k1/t0m5k1.github.io/_posts/2017-02-18-Transferring-Operating-System.md

 12. Windows boots now to default OOBE first boot desktop, with default 800*600 resolution and default theme.
 All your installed applications are there, as well as your old user profiles and folders.
 Windows has installed the default drivers for your setup, you can update them if needed
 13. Go to Control Panel > User Accounts and delete the temporary user account (in this case Test) that you just created.

-So there you go not hard really & now if you followed all the steps you have a backup of your system as it was when you began that you know is going to work on any hardware combination.
+So there you go not hard really and now if you followed all the steps you have a backup of your system as it was when you began that you know is going to work on any hardware combination.

-Easy option
+## Easy option

 This procedure describes how to do it.
-Procedure can be used in case of:
+It Procedure can be used in case of:

 	*The Hard tutorial above doesn’t work.
 	*You forgot to SYSPREP.